teaghan/FlowNet_PET/README.md

   - download test sets:`zenodo_get 6510089`

-  - download training set:`zenodo_get 6510358` (this file is arounnd 50GB and not necessary for the analysis)
+  - download training set:`zenodo_get 6510358` (this file is around 50GB and not necessary for the analysis)

 Once downloaded, unzip the files and place each file in the [data directory](./data/).
 For instance, after doing this you should have the file path `FlowNet_PET/data/xcat_frames_test_set.h5`.